Dmitri Pavlov's Plain TeX macros

 - UTF-8 Plain TeX

-- This file provides mapping from a part of Unicode's code space encoded in UTF-8 into TeX commands.
+- This file maps a part of Unicode's code space encoded in UTF-8 into TeX commands.

 See comments in the file for exceptions.